 In 1944, while he was in the Army, he married Blanche Somers.
 The couple had no children.
 They split up on New Year's Eve 1965, after some drunken escapades at their Park Avenue apartment.
-Contrary to the oft-told version of the story, she walked out on him, rather than throwing him out, requesting that he never return.
+Contrary to the oft-told version of the story, she walked out on him, rather than that "Madison's wife had thrown him out, requesting that he never return."

 For the next four years, Oscar lived alone, eating whatever he wanted, throwing his clothes, food, and other trash all over the apartment.
 A compulsive gambler, he tended to lose.
 His gambling debts interfered with his ability to pay his alimony, and both interfered with his ability to pay his rent.
 He was in danger of losing his apartment.